 In the last panel of "Refine", we can decide if our scatter plot should have a trend line or not.
 A trend line is a great for showing a correlation in our data.
 If our dots are scattered all over the chart, a trend line is useless – but in our chart, we do have a tight relationship between our labels.
 Since we chose a log scale for our vertical axis, we should choose a logarithmic trend line:

+That's it for the Refine tab.
 Let's move on to the Annotate tab.
 Here you'll find five more options to improve the outlook of your chart.
 We wrote an extra tutorial about these features: "Customizing your scatter plot: Annotate"